 The fluid mass that flows as far as L1 in cross-section A1 = the mass of fluid that flows as far as L2 (cross-section A2).
 The mass of the fluid, say m, has a volume of A1 L1 and A2 L2 where A1 L1 = A2 L2 (L2 is longer than L1).

 Now we substitute m in the above equation with m = ρ A L:

 This is the Bernoulli’s equation.
-Bernoulli’s equation is derived based on the principle of the work-energy, so that it is a form of the of the Conservation of energy.
+Bernoulli’s equation is derived based on the principle of the work-energy so that it is a form of the Conservation of energy.

 P = pressure, ρ =density, v =speed of fluid, g = acceleration of gravity, h = height of pipe above the ground.